 - Nurses who are curious about how their position compares to ONS-developed role descriptions

 Our other competencies transcend specific roles to define the required skills and responsibilities all oncology nurses need to transform nursing and cancer care.
 These competencies empower the oncology nursing profession at multiple levels.

-We welcome your feedback regarding the draft competencies for the oncology advanced practice nurse (OAPN).
+The competencies for the oncology advanced practice nurse (OAPN) are currently being drafted.

 A project team of experienced oncology CNSs and NPs has developed proposed competencies for the OAPN.
 The competencies are a single document, reflective of both the oncology NP and CNS roles.
 This is a departure from the earlier separate oncology NP (2007) and CNS (2008) competencies, because of the overlap of responsibilities in OAPN roles.
 The competencies were developed following an extensive review of the nursing literature, examining the knowledge, skills, and abilities of OAPN roles.